Vykstorm/CaptchaDL/README.md

 ![](images/confusion_matrix.png)

-Finally, run ```python ocr.py``` to test the model. a window will be popped up and will show a few predictions done by the model.
+Finally, run ```python ocr.py``` to test the whole system. a window will be popped up and will show a few predictions.

 ![](images/predictions.png)